solana-foundation/developer-content/content/courses/program-security/reinitialization-attacks.md

 - **Prevent Account Reinitialization:** Use an account discriminator or initialization flag to prevent an account from being reinitialized and overwriting existing data.
+- **Anchor Approach:** Simplify this by using Anchor's `init` constraint to create an account via a CPI to the system program, automatically setting its discriminator.
-- **Rust Approach:** In plain Rust, set an is_initialized flag during account initialization and check it before reinitializing:
+- **Native Rust Approach:** In native Rust, set an is_initialized flag during account initialization and check it before reinitializing:

   ```rust
   if account.is_initialized {